SystemsApproach/ops/control.rst

   connectivity for this enterprise.
 Corresponds to an API endpoint to the SD-Core, SD-Fabric, and SD-RAN.

 `Enterprises` are further divided into `Sites`.
-A site is a point of presence for an `Enterprise` and may be either physical or logical (i.e. a single geographic location could contain several logical sites). `Site` contains the following fields:
+A site is a point-of-presence for an `Enterprise` and may be either physical or logical (i.e. a single geographic location could contain several logical sites). `Site` contains the following fields:

 * `enterprise`: A link to the `Enterprise` that owns this site.
 * `imsi-definition`: A description of how IMSIs are constructed for